sudopluto/learning-how-to-live/young-adult/age-24.md

 - moving to seattle
-    - bellevue specifically
-        - well actually cap hill, wanting to get car before bellevue
+    - living in north cap hill
     - first time living alone (in a studio)
-        - got depressed a bit, think it's loneliness
+        - now loving living alone
     - don't know if i want to stay
         - go back to boston? -> camberville specifically
         - nyc, chicago, dc, austin
         - japan, australia, netherlands, germany
+    - starting to settle in, car and board game group op

 - finally an adult, have a 401k and everything
-    - not going so great, having a bit of a rough patch
     - job
-            - job not satisfing, fake work most of the day
-            - not really liking people on my team
-            - golden handcuffs
+        - starting to like it, still unsure abt domain
-                - try another team
+        - try another team? want systems
         - change job after stock vest?
+            - got stock vest, still hanging on
         - physical
             - getting out of shape, not interested in working out anymore
             - hopefully new hobbies like judo and bouldering will fix
+                - judo and bouldering are fun, getting strong again
         - mental
-            - a bit depressed, spend a lot of time alone in apt binging media
+            - started sertraline again, doing much better
+            - rip figher pilot, though will get sim setup and joyrides
         - social
             - don't really know that many people in seattle
         - hobbies
-            - stopped yt, learning jp, etc
+            - focus on physical, yt, and japanese
-    - hopefully will reset after winter break / the new year

 - travel plans
     - explore more of the us